kevin-allen/DeepStreamTutorials/README.md

 # DeepStreamTutorials

 DeepStreamTutorials contains a series of python apps and notebooks that explore how to run inference using the NVIDIA DeepStream SDK.

+I use this repository to learn how to create gstreamer pipeline that include TensorRT models.

 DeepStream is working in the GStreamer framework.
 Here are a few advantages